capi-workgroup/api-evolution/Proposed_API/pydict_fromitems.rst

 otherwise.

 Such function lacks an *override* argument to decide how to deal with overridden keys on updating an existing dictionary.
+It has one more argument than ``PyDict_FromItems()`` which already has 5 arguments.

 Discussions